surface-ui/surface/MIGRATING.md

 ## Reporting issues

-In case you run into any trouble while running the converter, please open an issue at https://github.com/surface-ui/surface/issues/ providing detailed information about the problem, including the error message (if any) and a snippet of the code that couldn't be converted properly.
+In case you run into any trouble while running the converter, please open an issue at https://github.com/surface-ui/surface/issues/ providing detailed information about the problem, including the error message (if any) and a snippet of the related code.